New York Got Louder in 2020. It Hasn't Quieted Down.

 The Pandemic Rebase

-For most of the decade, monthly noise complaints sat between 15,000 and 30,000.
-There's a mild summer bump every year (warmer weather → windows open → louder streets), but the shape is steady.
+For most of the decade, monthly noise complaints ran between roughly 15,000 and 45,000, swelling every summer (warmer weather → windows open → louder streets) and settling every winter.
+The busiest month of the entire pre-pandemic decade was June 2019, at about 59K.

 Then 2020 happens.
-The line goes from ~25K in February to ~70K in June and stays there through August.
-Volume more than doubles versus any prior year, and the shape of the curve changes — it doesn't taper off in fall the way it usually does.
+The line climbs from ~29K in February to over 100K in June - nearly double the loudest month of the prior decade - and the shape of the curve changes: it doesn't taper off in fall the way it usually does.
+Against the original October 2021 pull, 2020 logged 791K noise complaints to 2019's 471K - up by two-thirds in a single year.

 The story doesn't end with the pandemic, though.
 2021 stays elevated.
-Even by late summer, the city is running 50-60K complaints per month — roughly double the pre-2020 baseline, with no sign of returning to 2010s normal.
+Through the summer the city is running 60-90K complaints per month, roughly double the pre-2020 baseline, with no sign of returning to 2010s normal.

 Where the Calls Come From

-Five ZIP codes account for a disproportionate share:
+Five ZIP codes account for a disproportionate share (counting every noise type, 2010 through October 2021):

-The top spot — 10466 in the Bronx — has more noise complaints than the next two ZIPs combined.
+The top spot - 10466 in the Bronx - logs more than half again as many complaints as the number-two ZIP.
 Most of the action concentrates in upper Manhattan and a couple of Bronx and Brooklyn ZIPs.
 Downtown Manhattan, Staten Island, and most of Queens stay relatively quiet on the 311 record.

-That doesn't mean those areas are objectively quieter — only that fewer people there are calling 311.
+That doesn't mean those areas are objectively quieter - only that fewer people there are calling 311.
 The two questions aren't the same.
-Reporting behavior matters too: how willing residents are to call the city, whether they expect anything to come of it, whether they have time on a weekend night.
+Reporting behavior matters too: how willing residents are to call the city, whether they expect anything to come of it, whether the noise lands on a weekend when they're home to hear it.

 When the Calls Come In